Earthen Heart LLC

 - Additional Comments:

 People should come with some source of income or savings.
 There is a potential to generate income here or at nearby farms but that is certainly not a guarantee and will take some time to establish.
-We do not have the capacity to take on individuals with heavy addiction or trauma concerns, so please be clear about that and be ready to work on it as an individual first and within your own means.
-This community cannot take that on effectively.
+We do not have the capacity to take on individuals with heavy addiction or major trauma, so please be clear about that and be ready to work on it as an individual first and within your own means.
+We are a place of healing, but there are limits.
+Please don’t expect too much out of this community (or any community).

 community homestead, ecovillage, michigan, bangor, kalamazoo, garlic, blueberries, EarthenHeart